Best subwoofer 2022: Subterranean bass for movies and music

 What control options do subwoofers have available?

-Manufacturers such as SVS and Paradigm even offer remote apps that allow you to complete setup and control of the subwoofer using a smart device.
+Manufacturers like SVS and Paradigm even offer remote apps that allow you to complete setup and control of the subwoofer using a smart device.
 They also include a degree of bass correction, allowing users to optimise the sub’s performance based on the room’s acoustics.

 What’s the best place to put a subwoofer?